Kelela: 2016–2018: Take Me Apart

 In 2016, Mizanekristos was featured on "A Breath Away" from Clams Casino's 32 Levels, "From the Ground" from Danny Brown's Atrocity Exhibition, and "Scales" from Solange's A Seat at the Table.
 In February 2017, she took part in Red Bull Sound Select's 3 Days in Miami.
 Later that year, she was featured on the track "Submission" alongside rapper Danny Brown and provided additional vocals on the track "Busted and Blue" from Gorillaz's album Humanz.

 On July 14, 2017, Mizanekristos announced her debut studio album, Take Me Apart.
 It was made available for pre-order on August 1 alongside the release of the lead single, "LMK".
 Three more singles preceded the album, "Frontline", "Waitin" and "Blue Light", before it was released on October 6, 2017.
 The album received widespread acclaim from music critics and featured on various year-end lists.
 It was also included in the 2018 edition of the book 1001 Albums You Must Hear Before You Die.
-The music critic Craig Jenkins noted heavy electronic instrumentation on the album with, "deconstructed dubstep wubs in “Blue Light” and used the Roland synth that gave “Jupiter” its name — an instrument famous for its blaring leads — to play sultry chiptune instead."
+The music critic Craig Jenkins noted heavy electronic instrumentation on the album with "deconstructed dubstep wubs in 'Blue Light' and used the Roland synth that gave 'Jupiter' its name—an instrument famous for its blaring leads—to play sultry chiptune instead."

 On June 13, 2018, Mizanekristos was featured on the Girl Unit remix of the song "WYWD", which served as the lead single from his upcoming album, Song Feel.
 The two have previously worked together on Cut 4 Me's "Floor Show" and Hallucinogen's "Rewind".

 On September 12, 2018, Mizanekristos announced Take Me a_Part, the Remixes, a remix album consisting of remixes from her debut album, and shared a remix for "LMK" featuring Princess Nokia, Junglepussy, Cupcakke and Ms. Boogie.
-The album features contributions from Kaytranada, Rare Essence, Serpentwithfeet and more.
+The album features contributions from Kaytranada, Rare Essence, Serpentwithfeet and others.
 On September 26, Mizanekristos shared Kaytranada's "Waitin" remix as the second single from the album.
 The album was released on October 5, 2018, making it a year since the release of Take Me Apart.